anson-vandoren/ansonvandoren.com/content/posts/broken-calculator.md

 Here we go.

-Let's start with the case where `X` is 1, and see what it takes to get to various `Y` values:
+Let's start with the case where $x$ is 1, and see what it takes to get to various $y$ values:

 {{< figure src="/images/broken-calc-1.png#center" caption="X=1 for various Y" >}}